This beachfront hotel comes with Art Deco interiors and tropical gardens starring two lagoon pools.

 Design-wise, Art Deco meets traditional Spanish at this deluxe hotel.
 Hop in the lift and you’ll be on Playa Fanabe beach in seconds.
-Back at the hotel you’ll find 2 lagoon pools tucked among tropical gardens.
+Back at the hotel you’ll find two lagoon pools tucked among tropical gardens.

 Food-wise, options include a Mediterranean à la carte restaurant and a tapas place by the pool.
 There’s also a stylish spa, sports like tennis and squash, and high-calibre evening shows.

 - Official Rating

 A la Carte

 Food & Drink